jcgonzalezb/holbertonschool-low_level_programming/0x00-hello_world/README.md

-# C - Search Algorithms
+# C - Hello, World

-## Description of the files and folders inside this folder:
+## Description of the files inside this folder:

-- main_files: Folder with main programs to showcase sample function usage.
-- search_algos.h: Header file with all function prototypes.

 0. Write a script that runs a C file through the preprocessor and save the result into another file.
 1. Write a script that compiles a C file but does not link.